Binaries updated 10/01/17 - release candidate 1

-This is my first demo for my WIP mindless space shooter game.
+This is my space shooter game, now complete apart from any fixes that might be needed.
 Move your ship left and right and shoot aliens, while dodging their fire and smart bombs.
 Collect good powerups, and avoid bad ones.
-There are 9 levels in this demo - each adds a new alien.
+There are 12 waves in the main game, and each new wave introduces a new alien.
+There are boss aliens after waves 3, 6, 9, and 12.
 Each of the aliens have different abilities, with the later levels having more challenging aliens.
+The infinite play and easy modes do not have waves, bosses, or an end apart from the player's death, and new aliens are introduced based in the player's score.

 In the distant future, humankind has formed colonies throughout the solar system and beyond.
 While building a settlement on an extra-solar planet, humans came into conflict with an alien race known as the Xin The Xin claimed that the uninhabited planet belonged to them, and that humankind had no right to colonize it.
 This dispute swiftly erupted into a full-scale interstellar war, with the more aggressive and war hungry humans easily defeating the Xin.